drop-games/eb-docs/docs/NFT.md

 		</p>
 	</div>
 	<div className="pseudo-table-row">
-		<p className="pseudo-table-row-left-header" style={{minWidth: '13rem'}}>Other/Auxilliary</p>
+		<p className="pseudo-table-row-left-header" style={{minWidth: '13rem'}}>Other/Auxiliary</p>
 		<p>
 		Since Hyperblade is going to full extent of being a 'blockchain game', we utilize NFTs where they naturally work the best.
-Tounament tickets are the prime example of this, especially tickets with in-person attendance.
+Tournament tickets are the prime example of this, especially tickets with in-person attendance.
 Anybody can purchase a ticket and then can resell it if they want to, all on the blockchain.
 		</p>
 	</div>
 </div>